pcd-robot/PCD-LeRobot/README.md

 # PCD-LeRobot

-> Note: This is the LeRobot real-world version of our work.
-If you are looking for the SIMPLER version, please check out [PCD](https://github.com/pcd-robot/PCD).
+> Note: This is the LeRobot evaluation of our work.
+For SIMPLER experiments, please visit [PCD](https://github.com/pcd-robot/PCD).

 Official implementation of the paper "Policy Contrastive Decoding for Robotic Foundation Models".